henrywu2019/BentoML/docs/source/guides/configuration.rst

 .. note::
     Kappa configuration underwent a major redesign in release 0.13.0.
-Previous configuration set through the `bentoml config` CLI command is no longer compatible with the configuration releases in 0.13.0 and above.
+Previous configuration set through the `kappa config` CLI command is no longer compatible with the configuration releases in 0.13.0 and above.
     Please see legacy configuration property mapping table below to upgrade configuration to the new format.

 Kappa configuration is defined by a YAML file placed in a directory specified by the `BENTOML_CONFIG` environment variable.
-By default, configurations defined in `$BENTOML_HOME/bentoml.yml` is applied if present.
+By default, configurations defined in `$BENTOML_HOME/kappa.yml` is applied if present.
 The example below starts the bento server with configuration defined in `~/bentoml_configuration.yml`

 .. code-block:: shell

-    $ BENTOML_CONFIG=~/bentoml_configuration.yml bentoml serve-gunicorn IrisClassifier:latest
+    $ BENTOML_CONFIG=~/bentoml_configuration.yml kappa serve-gunicorn IrisClassifier:latest

 Users only need to specify a partial configuration with only the properties they wish to customize instead of a full configuration schema.
 In the example below, the microbatching workers count is overridden to 4.